Guest Bed And Guest Mattresses Buying Guide

 Small double bed

-- Small double beds are smaller than the average double while still being able to accommodate two adults
+- Small double beds are smaller than the average double bed and double mattress, while still being able to accommodate two adults

 - Perfect for smaller bedrooms